 The heart speaks in the language of clichés.
 How snugly our roomiest emotions fit into the threadbare suit of our starched opinions.
 Our liveliest sensations talk in the weariest tropes.
 But the worked-up passions of poets find the most durable words to voice what we feel.
 Only those who are not in love are free to craft a fresh discourse of desire.

 A traditional state is ballasted by its time-tried prejudices.
 An innovative state is thrust on by its new-fangled prejudices, which it has to keep refurbishing and restocking.
 The herd lives its inherited truisms, but talks its new-minted ones.
 ‘Every generation,’ notes Thoreau, ‘laughs at the old fashions, but follows religiously the new.’
 We keep venerable wizened clichés in place of wisdom, and voguish ones in place of wit.
 Conservatives and progressives differ primarily in the vintage of their fixed views.

 People love old clichés for their elegance, and new ones for their cleverness.

 In our age of accelerated banality we produce, distribute and discard our spicy clichés as rapidly as fast food.
 They sparkle like pop songs, trite yet effervescent, modish, flashing and saleable.
 They used to fetter our minds to the past.
 Now they fetter them to the forgetful present.
 We think in tired platitudes, and speak and write in set phrases.
-Our motley dialect imparts to our thoughts a variegation that they’ve not earned, and we try to revitalize their tiredness with a hyperactive vocabulary.
+Our motley dialect imparts to our thoughts a variegation that they’ve not earned.
+We try to revitalize their tiredness with a hyperactive vocabulary.
 Our speech grows more miscellaneous as our vision shrinks and shrivels.
 Our imagination is barren, but our language twitches promiscuously.